Durant Takes Full Court

 Community First, Always

-Durant’s involvement offers reassurance that the outcome will not be dictated solely by profit margins, but by purpose.
-His track record suggests a commitment to balance—between economic development and community benefit, between innovation and inclusion.
+Durant’s track record suggests a commitment to balance between economic development and community benefit, between innovation and inclusion.

 That balance will be critical as the project moves forward.

-With projects like the planned entertainment developments at National Harbor and the continued growth of local industries, the county is positioning itself as a hub of culture, commerce, and creativity.
+With other projects such as the planned entertainment developments at National Harbor and the continued growth of local industries, the county is attempting to position itself as a hub of culture, commerce, and creativity.

-Years ago, a parade in Seat Pleasant celebrated Kevin Durant’s rise to NBA stardom.
-It was a moment of pride for a community that had watched one of its own reach the pinnacle of his sport.
+Years ago, a Seat Pleasant parade celebrated Kevin Durant’s rise to NBA stardom.
+It was a moment of pride for a community that had watched one of its own reach the pinnacle of his sport’s success.

-Because Durant is no longer just a symbol of what Prince George’s County can produce.
-He is an architect of what it can become.
+Durant is no longer just a symbol of what Prince George’s County can produce.
+He’s an architect of what it can become.
+Through this landmark redevelopment, a new kind of elevation may be rising — built not just with steel and concrete, but with vision and a love for home.